 - Lake trout 1 (see additional lake trout regulations)

 If fish have been filleted, two fillets shall be treated as one fish, and unless the body is shown, every fillet shall be treated as having been taken from a game fish.

-National park fishing permits are required
+Prince Albert National Park fishing permits are required

 - Persons under 16 years of age may either purchase a fishing permit or be accompanied by a person 16 years of age or older who is the holder of a fishing permit.
 If they do not purchase their own permit every fish in their possession shall be regarded as in the possession of the permit holder.